D16 Group LuSH-101 – Total Package

 I do not feel there are memory leaks or anything like that.
 This is just a beast of an instrument that loves to chew RAM.
 The more you can feed it the better.

-While not an overly deep synth in single layer mode, ever-increasing complexity of dual LFOs, arpeggiator and effects on each layer, combined with the flexible modulation matrix, this monster synth is capable of sounding absolutely huge.
+While not an overly deep synth in single layer mode, the ever-increasing complexity of dual LFOs, arpeggiator and effects on each layer, combined with the flexible modulation matrix, this monster synth is capable of sounding absolutely huge.

 The oscillators are chunky and pack a punch.
 The low range sounds best to me, with lots of characteristic analogue roundness.
 The extreme high end, on the whole, gets too sharp and buzzy for my taste.